The Mikolajkow Family Poland

 Debica, Poland… 1942 – Aleksander Mikolajkow, a physician, his wife, Leokadia, a hygienist, and their two sons, Andrzej and Leszek, lived in Debica, Poland.
-At the outbreak of World War II, Debica had a population of about 2,500 Jews.
-Jews represented approximately thirty percent of the population.
+At the outbreak of World War II, approximately thirty percent of Debica was Jewish.
 The Germans occupied Debica on September 8, 1939, and immediately began to terrorize the Jews.
-Throughout the war, Aleksander and Leokadia were engaged in underground activity.
 When the Germans began to persecute the Jews of Debica, Aleksander decided that he and his family had to help their fellow Jews in any way possible.
 After the war broke out, Aleksander hired Efraim Reich, a young Jewish man, to work in the clinic.
 The Mikolajkow family became friends with the Reich family.

 In 1941, Jews were forced into the ghetto.
-In early 1942, the Germans sealed the ghetto, making it very difficult for Jews to leave the ghetto without permission.
 When the Debica ghetto was established, Andrzej and Leszek smuggled food and medication to the Reich family.
-In the spring of 1942, when Aleksander Mikolajkow learned there would be an aktion against the Debica ghetto, he decided he had to do something to save the Reich family.
+In the spring of 1942, when Aleksander Mikolajkow learned there would be an Aktion against the Debica ghetto, he decided he had to do something to save the Reich family.